MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/contact-support-for-business-products.md

 ### Phone numbers for other countries

-If your support phone number isn't listed above, use the drop-down menu below to choose your country or region.
+If your support phone number isn't listed above, use the drop-down menu below to find the number for your country or region.

 [!INCLUDE [country-region-support-dropdown-list](includes/country-region-support-dropdown-list.md)]